MayaCamill2004/mayaredesignapp/README.md

 Progress
 Typology Skincare Redesign

 This project is a redesigned mobile application for Typology Skincare, aimed at providing users with a seamless and intuitive skin care shopping experience.
 This app allows users to browse, add to favourites and purchase skincare products.
+The application is only availible on mobile phones.
+It's not availible for ipads and web.

 Description